vaijosh/cod-deploy-az-appinsights-agent/README.md

 ssh access to all Hbase hosts

 ## How to setup up application insights agent
-1. Create an Application Insights Workspace and note down the conncetions
+1. Create an Application Insights Workspace and note down the connections
-2. Modify applicationinsights.json and copy "Connection String" recorded in step 2.
-Also in jmxMetrics section include the JMX metrics you want to monitor.
+2. Modify files applicationinsights_<rolename>.json and copy "Connection String" recorded in step 2.
+Also in jmxMetrics section include the JMX metrics you want to monitor for the role.
-3. Modify the hosts file and add the hosts grouped by role names e.g. [master], [regionserver].<br />( Note: The same group name will appear as role name in metric and hostname will be used role instance )
+3. Modify the hosts file and add the hosts under group named after rolename e.g. [master], [regionserver].<br />( Note: The same group name will appear as role name in metric and hostname will be used role instance )
 4. Run the ansible script using command

     ```export ANSIBLE_HOST_KEY_CHECKING=False```